HyosungTools/splogparser/README.md

 #### CommandLine Options

-The only command you need to specify is the file:
+First, you always need to specify the target (e.g. zip) file.
+This command runs without errors:

 ```text
 splogparser -f 20221116175903.zip
 ```

-But this will do nothing because you havent given it any parse types to do.
-To get a complete parse of the SP logs you can type:
+But this will *do nothing* because you havent said what you want it to do.
+You need to add (one or more) *Parse Types* and (one or more) *Views* to generate.
+For example, to get a complete parse of the SP logs you can type:

 ```text
 splogparser -s * -f 20221116175903.zip